HomeDev GuideAPI Reference

 }

-The fields of your activity's extension data may also be applied in the sorting of your result set.
-The example below demonstrates the use of an extension data field in the definition of a sorting rule.
+The fields of your activity's extension data may also be applied to sort your result set.
+The example below demonstrates the use of an extension data field in defining a sorting rule.

 // ...